 “My opinion – the people always say ‘superfight, superfight’ but where are the chances for the new guys to come?

-“I’m ready for fight for Jon Jones, Georges St Pierre but in my academy, Minatouro, Glover and the other fighters in this class for Jon Jones.
-George St ..click here to read more
+“I’m ready for fight for Jon Jones, Georges St Pierre but in my academy, Minatouro, Glover and ..click here to read more

 The MMA world is still talking about Chris Weidman’s upset over Anderson Silva at UFC 162 and that includes the former champion.
 Silva has been candid with the media about the loss and in a new interview admits he lost control going into the second round.